The Inverse Velocity Force and Automotive Physics: Transmissions

 which, plugging into Eq. \eqref{transformeqn} causes the transformed force to become

 Since

-Eq. \eqref{maxForceExpress} represents the maximum force at each velocity that can be attained with a transmission.
-Such a force is shown by the dotted hyperbola in Fig. \ref{constComboForce}.\\
+Eq. \eqref{maxForceExpress} represents the maximum force at each velocity that can be delivered from a power-limited engine, attained using such an ideal transmission $ N_{\text{max}}(\tilde{v})$.
+Such a force is shown by the dotted hyperbola in Fig. \ref{constComboForce}.
+Note that the force in Fig. \ref{constComboForce} is greater than or equal to the original force in Fig. \ref{constEngineForce} at every speed, and is nonzero over a wider range of speeds.\\

-To gain more insight into this maximal transmission, we note that from $v=N_{max}(\tilde{v})\tilde{v}=v^*$ the transmission is always selecting the mechanical advantage that allows the input to always be driven at $v^*$ no matter the value of $\tilde{v}$, so that maximum power can be delivered: see Fig. \ref{inputvelocvsoutputveloc}.\footnote{In the context of automobiles, Fig. \ref{inputvelocvsoutputveloc} would be analogous to a plot of the tachometer vs speedometer readings, with the tachometer dropping with each gear change to a lower $N$.}\\
+Since $v=N_{\text{max}}(\tilde{v})\tilde{v}=v^*$, the ideal transmission is always selecting the mechanical advantage that allows the input to be driven at $v^*$ no matter the value of $\tilde{v}$, so that maximum power is always delivered.
+Fig. \ref{inputvelocvsoutputveloc} shows how the engine speed $v$ varies with output speed $\tilde{v}$ for the discrete transmission defined by Eq. \eqref{eqn2}.\footnote{In the context of automobiles, Fig. \ref{inputvelocvsoutputveloc} would be analogous to a plot of the tachometer vs speedometer readings, with the tachometer dropping with each gear change to a lower $N$.}\\

-Using these graphs we are ready to show how a reciprocal velocity force comes about: the discontinuous force function in Fig. \ref{constComboForce} can be approximated by the highest mechanical advantage gear followed by using the maximum force hyperbola of Eq. \eqref{maxForceExpress} to approximate the rest of the gears.
-The singularity at $v=0$ is resolved by the existence of a maximum mechanical advantage.
-In general, a reciprocal velocity force originates from using a transmission to extract the maximum force and range from a power constrained device, which we have achieved as the force in Fig. \ref{constComboForce} is greater than or equal to the original force in Fig. \ref{constEngineForce} at every speed, and is nonzero over a wider range of speeds.
+Using these graphs we are ready to show how an inverse velocity force comes about: the discontinuous force function in Fig. \ref{constComboForce} can be approximated by the highest mechanical advantage gear followed by using the maximum force hyperbola of Eq. \eqref{maxForceExpress} to approximate the rest of the gears, resulting in a force function similar in shape to the one shown in Fig. \ref{effectivemodele}.
+The singularity at $\tilde{v}=0$ is resolved by the existence of a maximum mechanical advantage.